NVIDIA/harmonizer/README.md

     --timestep 250 --resolution 1024 --use_sched;
 ```

-## Download Training Data (Coming Soon!)
+## Download Training Data

 The Harmonizer training set is composed of synthetic–real image pairs from five data sources, each targeting a specific failure mode of neural-reconstruction renderings.
-The full assembled dataset is hosted on Hugging Face:
+The full assembled dataset is available on [Hugging Face](https://huggingface.co/datasets/nvidia/Harmonizer-Dataset):

 ```sh
 hf download nvidia/Harmonizer-Dataset --repo-type dataset --local-dir data
 ```

-The downloaded archive follows the JSON layout described in [Data Preparation](#1-data-preparation).
+The downloaded dataset is organized in the paired-directory layout described in [Data Preparation](#1-data-preparation).

 ### Data sources and curation pipelines